ceph/ceph/doc/cephfs/fs-nfs-exports.rst

     $ ceph nfs export create cephfs <fsname> <clusterid> <binding> [--readonly] [--path=/path/in/cephfs]

-This creates export rados objects containing the export block.
+This creates export RADOS objects containing the export block.

 <fsname> is the name of the FS volume used by the NFS Ganesha cluster that will
 serve this export.